-On occasion, you will see ‘The Magician’ pulling the old rabbit out of the hat and performing a trick or two between the hands, at the delight of his fellow players and spectators.
+On occasion, you will see “The Magician” pulling the old rabbit out of the hat and performing a trick or two between hands, to the delight of his fellow players and spectators.

 Barry Greenstein – “The Robin Hood of Poker”

 One of the best known faces on the circuit, Barry Greenstein is known as the ‘Robin Hood of Poker.‘ Barry earned his nickname for selflessly giving away a large portion of his significant tournament earnings to various charities.

 Since cash games have always been Greenstein’s bread and butter and, according to numerous reports, he’s done very well for himself over the years, he decided that giving up a part of his tournament winnings to those less fortunate was the right move.

 If you are wondering why “Robin Hood” and not some other historical figure, it’s probably because Barry has been “robbing” his rich opponents for years, but instead of using the bow and arrow, he uses his intellect and superior skills.